georgeboorman/stock-forecaster/README.md

 # Stock-Forecaster

+**Disclaimer:** This project and its machine learning model are for educational and informational purposes only and do not constitute financial advice.
+Do not use these forecasts for investment decisions.

 Stock-Forecaster is an automated pipeline for extracting, forecasting, and evaluating stock prices using Python, Prophet, FastAPI, MLflow, and Airflow.

 ## Features